ready-up/api-examples/README.md

 <p>&nbsp;</p>

-**This repository is a collection of code examples for interact with the ReadyUp API.**
+**This repository is a collection of code examples for interacting with the ReadyUp API.**

 Currently there are only examples for Python - which you can find in the `python` folder.